 Procurement is the management of all procedures that involve acquiring supplies and services.
 You can require these procedures while producing goods and rendering services to clients.
 Procurement focuses on sourcing activities through supplier negotiations.
 It also ensures the strategic selection of goods and services.
 This maximizes value from a small number of important supplier partners.

 Purchasing is a transactional part dealing with placing orders for products and services.
 Receiving, processing, and turning buy requisitions (requirements)

 The Five Functions of Procurement

-The five key objectives for a procurement department are:
+The five key objectives of a procurement department are:

 1) Supporting Operational Requirements

-A company’s daily operational needs are supported by procurement.
-Procurement buys raw materials, subassemblies, finished products, maintenance and repair supplies, and services.
-Distribution centers, transportation and other supply chain components benefit from procurement.
-This is by guaranteeing that the final consumers receive finished goods or replacement.
-Procurement supports departments involved in developing new products, installing and commissioning new machinery.
+Acquistion supports a company’s daily operational needs.
+It buys raw materials, subassemblies, finished products, maintenance and repair supplies, and services.
+Distribution centers, transportation, and other supply chain components benefit from procurement.
+This is by guaranteeing that the final consumers receive finished goods or replacements.
+In addition, it supports departments involved in developing new products, installing and commissioning new machinery.
 This is through ensuring that replacement parts and machinery are available as needed.